 If you don’t have your home’s building plan, get in touch with the local records office or ask your real estate agent.
 It’s not always possible to divert utility lines to make room for a pool.
 You’ll need to find out if you’ll be running into utility lines before your pool installer starts digging.

-Are there power lines running over your property?
+2. Do you have power lines running over your property?

 If your backyard is flat, you’re good to go.
 If you live on a hill, however, things get a bit more complicated.
 You may need to build retaining walls or other safety features to keep your pool from affecting the surrounding landscaping.